sebioes/DSAssignment5/Report.md

 # Task 2

 Indicate the replies that you get from the "/admin/status" endpoint of the HTTP service for each servers.
 Which server is the leader?
 Can there be multiple leaders?

 Ans:

+Perform a Put request for the key ``a" on the leader.
+What is the new status?
+What changes occurred and why (if any)?

 Ans:

 Perform an Append request for the key ``a" on the leader.
 What is the new status?
 What changes occurred and why (if any)?